 Wallace Community College Selma does not participate in Private Education Loans or the Federal Direct Loan Program.
 Links to additional information concerning financial aid, financial assistance, and financial aid disclosure compliance can be found below:

 WCCS uses multiple measures to document student success.
-They are: course/degree completion, developmental education preparation, licensure pass rates, graduation/transfer rates, and retention rates.
-Thresholds for these indicators were established based on review of college data from the Integrated Postsecondary Education Data System (IPEDS), data trends of student performances in the indicated areas, and comparison with peer institutions of similar demographics and size.
+They are: course/degree completion, developmental education preparation, licensure pass rates, graduation/transfer rates.
+Thresholds for these indicators were established based on review of college data from the Integrated Postsecondary Education Data System (IPEDS), data trends of students performances in the indicated areas, and comparison with peer institutions of similar demographics and size.

 Developmental Education Preparation

-WCCS will increase the passage rates of students in credit level Math who were formerly enrolled in developmental Math courses from 56.7% (2015) to at least 61% over a 5-year period.
-In addition, WCCS will increase the passage rates of students in credit level English who were formerly enrolled in developmental English courses from 63.5% (2015) to at least 68% over a 5-year period.
+WCCS will increase the passage rates of students in credit level Math who were formerly enrolled in developmental Math courses from 56.7% (205)to at least 61% over a 5-year period.
+In addition, WCCS will increase the passage rates of students in credit level English who were formerly enrolled in developmental English courses from 63.5% (2015) to at least 68% over a 5-year period

 Licensure Pass Rates